bhagatdinesh/resources/README.md

 # resources
-This repository has some of the resource found online like github links or blogs or sites
+This repository has links to some of the resource found online like github links or blogs or sites